 In Kampot, we stayed at the cozy little family owned guesthouse Bandini’s.
 It’s run by a friendly young couple from France.
 The rooms are nice, the food delicious and they offer free bicycles!
 They even have a small bookstore/exchange on-site.

 You have the possibility to book all your transportation quick and easy online with Book Me Bus.
 This will ease your whole trip a lot more, instead of running around town, finding the best rates at tour agencies.

-Use our travel experiences and let us plan your next unforgettable trip.
+Do you want help with a customized Cambodia itinerary or want to use our travel experience?
+Let us plan your next unforgettable trip.
 We provide you with all the information you need, take care of your bookings and add a detailed itinerary.

 Related articles you might like: